- Surface Mining and Reclamation

 Formssm

-Application for Surface Mine Reclamation Permit Application for Reclamation Permit Form SM-8A Microsoft Word Instructions for form SM-8A PDF Additional information requirements for mines with potentially unstable or steep slopes Microsoft Word Additional information requirements for hydrologically sensitive areas Microsoft Word Additional information requirements for flood plain mines Microsoft Word Local Approval for Mining County or municipality approval for surface mining Form SM-6 PDF form Performance Security Forms, Instructions and Calculation Methods Surface mining reclamation bond Form SM-1 PDF form Instructions for performance securities Microsoft Word Surface mining savings account assignment Form SM-4 PDF form Surface mining savings certificate assignment Form SM-5 PDF form Standard performance security calculation Form SM-10 Microsoft Excel Irrevocable letter of credit Form SM-11
+Application for Surface Mine Reclamation Permit Application for Reclamation Permit Form SM-8A Microsoft Word Instructions for form SM-8A PDF Additional information requirements for mines with potentially unstable or steep slopes Microsoft Word Additional information requirements for hydrologically sensitive areas Microsoft Word Additional information requirements for flood plain mines Microsoft Word Local Acknowledgement for Mining County or municipality acknowledgement for surface mining Form SM-6 PDF form Performance Security Forms, Instructions and Calculation Methods Surface mining reclamation bond Form SM-1 PDF form Instructions for performance securities Microsoft Word Surface mining savings account assignment Form SM-4 PDF form Surface mining savings certificate assignment Form SM-5 PDF form Standard performance security calculation Form SM-10 Microsoft Excel Irrevocable letter of credit Form SM-11

 Bank must have office in Washington StateMicrosoft Word--Must be printed on bank letterhead Blanket performance security statement of financial ability Form SM-12 Microsoft Word Template Blanket performance security notice of risk of lien and landowner acknowledgment Form SM-13 Microsoft Word Surface mining reclamation blanket bond Form SM-14 Microsoft Word Transferring Permit or Changing Name of Permit Holder Request for transfer of surface mine reclamation permit Form SM-2B PDF State Environmental Policy Act (SEPA) Forms, Rules and Handbook SEPA forms—Department of Ecology Website Current SEPA actions Website Application for an Exploration Reclamation Permit Application for an exploration reclamation permit Form SM-2E Microsoft Word Mineral exploration well / drill hole plugging and abandonment PDF Precipitation Guides Washington's climate summaries website 10-year, 24-hour precipitaiton—isopluvials PDF 25-year, 24-hour precipitation—isopluvials PDF Feessm